Diversity, Equity and Inclusion Policy

 - We will ensure that our services (tools, programmes, resources and support) are accessible and inclusive.

 - We will seek to identify, reach and serve people from underrepresented groups.

 - We will involve people in the delivery and development of our services and will make particular effort to include and hear the voices of the most marginalised groups.

 - We will ensure that individual needs are recognised, that we include and welcome all kinds of people, and that everyone is always treated with dignity and respect.

-In addition to this policy, there is an annual action plan to set aims and monitor and report progress to the Board.
-This is linked to operational and project plans to embed considerations in to all our practices.
+In addition to this policy, we have an annual action plan to set aims and monitor and report progress to the Board.
+This is linked to operational and project plans to embed considerations into all our practices.

 Further information is available in our Neurodiversity and Inclusion Policy and approach.